 This microwave mug brownie is the perfect solution when that late night chocolate craving hits.
 It’s a perfect quick and easy dessert that only takes a couple minutes to make!

 This microwave brownie is made in only about 5 minutes from start to finish.
-You’ll start by whisking your dry ingredients together in the mug, that’s flour, sugar, cocoa powder, a pinch of salt, and a dash of baking powder.
+You’ll start by whisking your dry ingredients together in the mug, that’s flour, sugar, unsweetened cocoa powder, a pinch of salt, and a dash of baking powder.
 Then add in your wet ingredients, vegetable oil, milk, and a dash of vanilla extract.
 Then fold in some chocolate chips which make the brownie extra nice and fudgy in every bite.

 You’ll microwave the brownie for about 60-120 seconds depending on the power of your microwave.

 I like topping my chocolate mug brownie with a scoop of vanilla ice cream, or whipped cream for the perfect hot dessert served a la mode, which is my favorite type of dessert.
 You can also top it with powdered sugar, or fresh berries.
 Or drizzle some creamy peanut butter or nutella on top!

 Like I said, you need a few simple ingredients to make this mug brownie.
 You’ll need white sugar, all purpose flour, cocoa powder, salt, vanilla extract, milk, vegetable oil, and some chocolate chips, and of course your mug.
 You can use a 12oz or a 16oz mug.